ReetaThakur/EditProject/IntentFilters/readme.md

         </activity>
  ```

- When you run the `OpenIntentFiltersActivity" app and click the button inside the app , this `CustomIntentActivity` will open because of the same intent action
+ When you run the `OpenIntentFiltersActivity` app and click the button inside the app , this `CustomIntentActivity` will open because of the same intent action